Gorski4123/openhiun.github.com/_posts/2013-12-28-developing-server-application-on-chromebook.md

 ##Considerations

-1.Coding
 The main reason I want to developing on Chrome OS is performance.
 Chrome OS has quiet amazing performance for their hardware.
 I think the reason is optimization to purpose and restriction by Google.
-So Chrome OS os best place to googling and copy and pasting code and of course writing code.
+So Chrome OS is best place to googling and writing a code.
+But not good place to run PHP or NodeJS or many other application for develope.

-2.OS
 Chromebook is built on top of linux.
-But we can't install PHP and NodeJS on Chrome OS natively.
-So we need to install Linux such as Ubuntu on alongside of Chrome OS.
+But we can't install PHP and NodeJS on Chrome OS natively cause OS desen't supported.
+So we need to install Linux such as Ubuntu on alongwith Chrome OS with [crouton](https://github.com/dnschneid/crouton).

+Crouton is simply enabler to run linux alongwith [Chromium](http://www.chromium.org) based OS.
+It's not a Virtual Machine, everything is running natively so there is no delay on like virtual machine.

 There are 3 options.

 - Install GUI Ubuntu natively.

-- Install GUI Ubuntu on Chrome OS with [crouton](https://github.com/dnschneid/crouton).
+- Install GUI Ubuntu on Chrome OS with crouton.

 - Install CLI Ubuntu on Chrome OS with crouton.

 As I said Chrome OS is pretty good for non-developing purpose stuff like web browsing for their hardware.
 I prefer to use Chrome OS for non-develpment stuff.
 GUI and CLI..
 I prefer CLI to run software natively.
 We all familar to using SSH to linux server, and we don't need to another heavy-GUI OS on Chrome OS.

 3.Integration

 Integration is no-big deal.
 Just file sharing between Chroms OS and CLI ubuntu.
 The sharepoint is `Downloads` folder.

 ##Install Ubuntu